-Instead, they see themselves as behaving rationally, thoughtfully, and prudent—all qualities of a compliant employee, but also qualities of a complacent one.
+Instead, they see themselves as behaving rationally, thoughtfully, and prudently.
+All qualities of a compliant employee, but also qualities of a complacent one.

-Complacency breeds the status quo, often afraid of the personal consequences of change.
-As a result, complacent companies or employees are not alert, actively looking for new opportunities, or avoiding hazards.
+Complacency breeds the status quo.
+People are often afraid of the personal consequences of change.
+As a result, complacent companies or employees are not alert, actively looking for new opportunities or avoiding hazards.